 The Queen of Tamales

 You will love Doña Dulce tamales!
-She’s a little timid at first but if you ask about her signature dish she will smile and explain to you everything.
+She’s a little timid at first but if you ask about her signature dish she will smile and explain everything to you.
 From the ingredients she uses to the ancestry method of cooking such amazing dishes.

 She lives in Tecoh, Yucatan, a little village that is one hour away from Merida.
 She wakes up at 1:40 am every day to heat the tamales she prepared the afternoon before: She brings“tamales de espelón”, “tamales de pollo”, “brazo de reina” to name a few.
 Around 2:00 am she has to take a “combi” (public transportation) from Tecoh to Merida in order to arrive just before the market opens.
-She knows that people will start arriving soon to have a fresh tamale so arrive early and don’t forget to try her homemade salsa!
+She knows that people will start arriving in the morning to have a fresh tamal for breakfast; so arrive early and don’t forget to try her homemade salsa!

 Mayan Earth Mother

 Doña Francisca is the fruit specialist.
 She only likes to bring fresh local fruits that are in season: zapote, mamey, ciruela, huaya to name a few.
-Sweet fruits that maybe you have never seen but cannot leave without trying them.
+Sweet fruits that maybe you have never seen but you can not leave the market without trying them.

-The best “Primo” of all the “primos” (cousins), He and his family sell the best Cochinita Pibil tacos in Lucas de Galvez Market.
+The best “Primo” of all the “primos” (cousins).
+He and his family sell the best Cochinita Pibil tacos in Lucas de Galvez Market in their stand called “La Tía” (The Ant).
 He is going to give you the best service and make you feel as one of the family.

 He lives in Merida and wakes up at 2:00 pm in the morning to get the Cochinita ready.
-Around 3:00am they are getting everything ready from the bakery to have it on the market on time.
-You can find “Los primos” year round, it doesn’t matter if it’s Christmas or Labor Day, they are always ready to offer amazing cohinita and lechon.
+Around 3:00 am all the family members are getting everything ready from the bakery to have it on the market on time.
+You can find their place “La Tía” open all the year round, it doesn’t matter if it’s Christmas or Labor Day, they are always ready to offer amazing Cochinita and Lechon.

 Don’t forget to visit them.
-All you have to say is ¨Primo, dame uno y uno¨ and you will be ready to experience a truly amazing culinary experience!
+All you have to say is ¨Primo, dame uno y uno¨ (one taco of Cochinita and another one of Lechon).
+Now, you are ready to experience a truly amazing culinary experience!